-With regard to methods, gender experts extensively practice consultation with stakeholders.
-The vast majority of our respondents said that they have at least some contact with stakeholders, and more than two thirds specified that they always or often were able to engage in such consultation (see Table 11).
+With regard to methods, gender experts extensively practice consultation with stakeholders (i.e. intended beneficiaries, subjects of their research, and/or individuals affected by their work).
+The vast majority of our respondents said that they have at least some contact with stakeholders, and more than two thirds specified that they always (31 per cent) or often (35 per cent) were able to engage in such consultations.
+Another 26 per cent of our respondents consulted with stakeholders sometimes, and only 9 per cent rarely, never, or nearly never did so.
 While a survey cannot capture the quality of the consultations, it does indicate that there is some agreement among experts on the need for and desirability of consultation and participation.